ajeetdsouza/blog/content/posts/beating-c-with-70-lines-of-go.md

 | `wc`        |       1 GB |       5.56 s |    2036 KB |
 | `wc-chunks` |       1 GB |       3.31 s |    1416 KB |

-Looks like we've blown past `wc` on both counts, and we haven't even begun to parallelize our program yet. [`tokei`](https://github.com/XAMPPRocky/tokei) reports that this program is just 70 lines of code!
+Looks like we've blown past `wc` on both counts, and we haven't even begun to parallelize our program yet.[^1] [`tokei`](https://github.com/XAMPPRocky/tokei) reports that this program is just 70 lines of code!

 ## Parallelization